rfinn/mucho-galfit/README.md

 # mucho-galfit
-programs for running galfit on WISE images

 This repository has the code for running galfit in parallel on WISE images.
+We are starting with a sample drawn from the Virgo Filament Survey, and we will then expand to run on a larger survey.

+The galfit models will be used to estimate the size of the star-forming disk from the W3 images.
+We will compare with the size of the stellar disks, measured from legacy r-band images.

 # Installation